onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Ultimate desire and how to get it

-There isn't a single issue in the world that wouldn't benefit from a more optimal system for coming up with a solution to it
+There isn't a single issue on any scale in the world that wouldn't benefit from a more optimal system for coming up with a solution to it
 - Every problem would benefit from integration

 the product that produces all products.